Check Profile Management log files

 These policies take effect on the machine.

-For more information about log setting policies, see Profile Management policy descriptions and defaults.
+For more information about these policies, see Profile Management policy descriptions and defaults.

 This section provides the following information: